The focusing effect of cold atomic cloud with a red-detuned Gaussian beam: Introduction

-The paper is organized as follows.
-In sec.
-II we first investigate the optical properties, such as object-image relation, focal length of atomic lens induced by far red-detuned Gaussian laser beam using particle tracing method when the atom is with uniform velocity and under gravity field, respectively.
+In our previous work we have experimentally observed focusing and advancement effects when ultracold atomic clouds and BEC wave packets passed through focused red-detuned Gaussian laser beam\cite{PRA80-033411}.
+In that work the dynamics of ultracold cloud and BEC are described by the linear (nonlinear) Schordinger equation.
+While this work will theoretically study the one-dimensional focusing of cold atomic clouds passing through an atom-optical lens with Newtonian mechanics and then experimentally verify the theoretical prediction.
+The atom-optical lens suggested in this work has the advantage of easily constructing and aligning the setup because the laser beam is perpendicular to the propagation direction of the atomic cloud.

+The remainder of the paper is organized as follows.
 In Sec.
-III the collimation effect is analytically studied, and then the numerical simulation is used to verify the valid of the analytical results.
-In Sec.
-IV the experimentally studying of the focusing, imaging and collimation effect is also presented and discussed.
+II we study the focusing of the atom-optical lens induced by far red-detuned Gaussian laser beam using particle tracing method when the atom is under gravity field.
+In Sec III the experimental investigation of the focusing effects is presented and discussed.
 Finally we conclude the work.